InfiniteWhispers/promptlibrary/library/mypersona/stepfive.md

 This is not about guilt or innocence—assume a neutral, system-level lens.
 Think like an analyst.
 Identify where automation might misread, overreach, or red-flag me based on data traces."

+## **Instructions for Execution**

+- ✅ Leverage all information gathered thus far
+- ✅ Do *not* store in memory

+---

+## ⏸️ End Behavior
+After analysis is complete, stop entirely.
+Wait for my instruction to proceed to the next phase "PARTNER ALIGNMENT".
+Prompt me to paste in the Prompt STEP SIX.